Ancient universities of Scotland: Student body

-In the 2023–24 academic year, 106,100 students were enrolled at the four institutions: 45,385 were from Scotland (42.8%), 21,410 from the rest of the United Kingdom (20.2%) and 38,980 were from overseas (36.7%).
+In the 2024–25 academic year, 103,300 students were enrolled at the four institutions: 43,865 were from Scotland (42.5%), 21,170 from the rest of the United Kingdom (20.5%) and 38,105 were from overseas (36.9%).

 The Scottish Government enforces a quota on the number of undergraduate places available for students from Scotland and as a result, entry to the four universities are selective.
 Entrance typically requires strong performances in standardised exams as represented by the average scores of new entrants when converted to UCAS points.
-All four universities were in the top ten British universities by entry standards for 2021 entry with St Andrews: 1st, Glasgow: joint 2nd (along with Cambridge), Edinburgh: 7th and Aberdeen: 8th.
+All four universities were in the top ten British universities by entry standards for 2022 entry with Glasgow: joint 1st (along with Cambridge), St Andrews: 3rd, Edinburgh: 7th and Aberdeen: 10th.

 Students from private education are over-represented at the ancient universities with the four universities hosting the highest proportion of privately educated students out of all Scottish universities in 2020/21 (St Andrews: 36.9%, Edinburgh: 35.5%, Glasgow: 16.1% and Aberdeen: 15.8%).
 St Andrews' and Edinburgh's higher proportion of private school students are due to the two universities recruiting "substantial numbers of students from the rest of the United Kingdom, many of whom come from prosperous English families and attended private schools" according to a report commissioned for the Scottish Government.
 In Scotland, around 4 per cent of the school-age population attend private schools and 11 per cent of all higher education students in Scottish institutions have attended private schools.